 - My Account

 *On this date in 1945, August Wilson was born.
 He was a Black Playwright and Activist.

 Born in Pittsburgh to a white father (Frederick August Kittle, who never lived with his family) and a Black mother (Daisy Wilson) from North Carolina.
 His mother raised him along with five siblings.
-During the 1960s Wilson left school in the 9th grade and worked at menial jobs at age 16.
+During the 1960s, Wilson left school in the 9th grade and worked menial jobs at age 16.
 He received his education in libraries and town hubs.

 Wilson began writing plays in Pittsburgh and then took a job in St. Paul writing dramatic skits for the Science Museum of Minnesota.
 He then became involved in the American Civil Rights movement, describing himself as a Black Nationalist.
 He moved to Minneapolis and began to write, clearly using speech patterns and rhythms familiar to him from the Black neighborhoods of Pittsburgh.

 His writing was also strongly influenced by the blues and artist Romare Bearden.
 In 1968 he founded and directed the Black Horizon Theater Company in Pittsburgh in a predominantly Black neighborhood referred to as “The Hill” District.
 In 1972 he began writing a play, Jitney, about a Gypsy cab station, which was produced in 1978 at Black Horizon and in 1982 at the Eugene O'Neill Center's National Playwright Conference.

 Wilson also founded the Playwrights Center in Minneapolis.
 Shortly after, he wrote Fullerton Street, which was not as well received as Jitney.
-His first commercial success was Ma Rainey's Black Bottom, which was developed at the Playwrights Center in 1983, Yale Repertory Theater in 1984 and Broadway where it enjoyed 275 performances and won the New York Drama Critics Circle Award.
-The play was also set in a movie studio and Charles Dutton played the character of Levee.
+His first commercial success was Ma Rainey's Black Bottom, developed at the Playwrights Center in 1983, Yale Repertory Theater in 1984, and on Broadway, where it enjoyed 275 performances and won the New York Drama Critics Circle Award.
+The play was also set in a movie studio, and Charles Dutton played the character of Levee.